doubledutch/LazyJSON/README.md

 # LazyJSON
-LazyJSON is a very fast JSON parser for Java that sprung out of the StroomData project at DoubleDutch.
-It has an API based on that of the `org.json` Java library.
+LazyJSON is a very fast JSON parser for Java that sprung out of the [StroomData](https://github.com/doubledutch/StroomData) project at DoubleDutch.
+It has an API based on that of the `org.json` Java library as demonstrated in the following sample:

 ```java
 String source="{\"title\":\"World\"}";